 - 1. Tool Description.
 The Microtrac SIA is a particle characterization tool that uses a camera and image analysis system to obtain both size and shape information on particles between 1 and 1000 micrometers in size.
-The system suspends the particles in a liquid and circulates the suspension through the optical cell, where a high speed camera obtains a digital image of each particle in the focus plane.
+The system suspends the particles in a liquid and circulates the suspension through an optical cell, where a high speed camera obtains a digital image of each particle in the focus plane.
 These images are analyzed to obtain particle size parameters (diameter, area, percentiles) and a number of shape metrics, such as aspect ratio, sphericity, ellipticity, and concavity/convexity.
-Note that this technique is a single particle analysis, as opposed to an ensemble technique like laser diffraction or DLS. - 2.
+Note that this technique is a single particle analysis, i.e., the size distribution is constructed from measurements on individual particles.
+Compare this approach to ensemble techniques like laser diffraction or dynamic light scattering, where size distributions are estimated based on as observations of the collective scattering by a large population of particles. - 2.
 The SIA is mounted on the Bluewave laser diffraction tool (see Figure 1), and the two systems share a common liquid flow system, the sample delivery controller (SDC).
 This allows both laser diffraction and optical measurements to be obtained simultaneously on the same sample.
 An in-line ultrasonicator in the SDC can be used to break up particle agglomerates, and denser/larger particles can be prevented from settling by using faster liquid circulation speeds.
-Dry particles can be tested by pre-suspending them in a small amount of liquid, then added to the SDC flow system.
+Dry particles can be tested by pre-suspending them in a small amount of liquid, then adding them to the SDC flow system.
 Suspension liquids should be chosen so that they will not dissolve or swell the particles.
 Surfactants may be used to help suspend particles. - 3.
 Tool Components.
 Figure 1 shows a front view of the SIA/Bluewave combination.
 Key components visible in this view are: - a.
 Bluewave laser diffraction system - b.
 Flow system/sample delivery controller (SDC) - c.
-SIA optical particle shape analyzer
+SIA optical particle shape analyzer - 4.
+Safety.
+If you are using non-aqueous solvents for the suspension liquid, use solvent-resistant gloves and safety glasses when working with the system. - 5.
+Restrictions/requirements.
+Particles smaller than 1 μ m are too small to be imaged by the SIA optical system. - 6.
+Required Facilities.
+A source reservoir for the suspending liquid and a reservoir for the liquid drain.
+Separate reservoirs must be provided for water and for solvents.
+In addition,